 It’s impossible to put a precise price tag on some of these damages, in particular pain and suffering.
 A lot will depend on the severity of the injury and how well you have documented your loved one’s pain and changes in personality.
-At Dolman Law Group Accident Injury Lawyers, PA, we’ve helped family members recover all of these damages on behalf of their abused loved ones, and we’re prepared to help you.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we’ve helped family members recover all of these damages on behalf of their abused loved ones, and we’re prepared to help you.

 Speak With a Nursing Home Attorney in Florida, Today

 Vulnerable family members deserve compassion and appropriate treatment, not antipsychotic drugs that put them in a stupor.
-If a nursing home injured your loved one through overmedication, call Dolman Law Group Accident Injury Lawyers, PA.
+If a nursing home injured your loved one through overmedication, call Sibley Dolman Gipe Accident Injury Lawyers, PA.
 We aggressively investigate all nursing home injuries and hold facilities accountable for the mistakes they make.
 Call us today for a free consultation at (727) 451-6900 or fill out our online contact form.